zapateros/Synacor-Challenge/README.md

 ```R
 f(20000) = (20000 + 20000*20000 + 20000) %% mdl == 8256
 ```
 Remember, this function holds until *e* is zero, and therefore calculates *f* at *e* is zero (second-last row).
 It is correct!
 Now we completely skipped the 20,000 iterations long for-loop.
+This method can be repeated